cs-abhishek-shukla/solution-pack-soc-overview-sankey/docs/usage.md

 - Navigate to the newly created dashboard **SOC Overview Sankey Dashboard**.

-- The Dashboard provides an overall view of flow of data related to alerts and escalated incidents from various sources.
+- The Dashboard provides an overall view of flow of data related to various modules like alerts and escalated incidents from various sources.

 ## Customize